 Tarot (Path)

 Path 32, Tav — the final path connecting Yesod to Malkuth.
-Saturn rules the completion of the Great Work, the moment the spiritual becomes manifest.
+Saturn rules the completion of the Great Work, the moment the spiritual becomes manifest in The World.

 Hebrew Letter